 This course is the first, (optional) nursing course in the sequence.
-It introduces the learner through nursing readings and experiences to positive learning behaviors and literacy skills in reading, mathematics, sciences, information searches and technology.
+It introduces the learner through health care readings and experiences to positive learning behaviors and literacy skills in reading, mathematics, sciences, information searches and technology.
 The student is introduced to critical thinking and the nursing process, when interacting with people of all ages and cultures.
-The principle of simple to complex is followed; students can see how knowledge and skills are developed within a professional program.
+Concepts in 21st century health care are introduced.
+The principle of simple to complex is followed; students can see how knowledge, skills and abilities are developed within a professional program.
 A highlight of this course is the use of self reflection and feedback to strengthen decisions and emotional intelligence.
-Students use tools such as: Blackboard, ePortfolio and The Nursing Gateway for learning activities.
+Students use tools such as: Blackboard, ePortfolio-Digication and The Nursing Gateway for learning activities.
 Students also compare and contrast varying health care and nursing roles.
-The course outcomes mirror the core values of the Common Curriculum Nursing Program (CT-CCNP) and support General Education at Three Rivers Community College (TRCC).
+The course outcomes mirror the core values of the Common Curriculum Nursing Program (CT-CCNP) and support CONNSCU General Education at Three Rivers Community College (TRCC).

 The student is also introduced to resources at TRCC and how to effectively use them within their learning preferences.
 Faculty believe an environment conducive to learning, promotes critical thinking, group interaction, and self direction.
-These behaviors are all critical to growth as a professional Registered Nurse.
-Individualized assessments are completed in mathematics, reading, information and technological literacy skills, learning preferences, as well as test taking skills.
-Learning is the acquisition of new knowledge and skills that require both mental activity and behavioral change.
+These behaviors are all critical to growth as a professional Registered Nurse and other health care workers.
+Individualized assessments are completed in mathematics, reading, information and technological literacy skills, learning preferences, emotional intelligence as well as test taking skills.
+Learning is the acquisition of new knowledge, skills and abilities that require both mental activity and behavioral change.
 The individual assessments support personal and academic development.

-The learner is given guidance to facilitate success in future nursing courses.
+The learner is given guidance to facilitate success in future nursing and health professional courses.
 The student is introduced to effective class preparation, listening and note taking skills.
 Basic computer skills, use of a learning management system (Blackboard) and ePortfolio are introduced.
 Roles in clinical, test taking strategies and the professional role of the Registered Nurse with an Associate Degree are highlighted.
 Lifelong learning is discussed for future BSN, MSN articulation plans.

 The student is expected to demonstrate growth in reading, information discernment, quantitative reasoning, use of technology and effective learning.
 Students are also responsible to develop critical thinking and reflective ability as they begin to identify the nursing role and other collaborative health care careers.
-The student is expected to acknowledge responsibility for his or her own progress.

 IV.
-Student Learning Outcomes
+Student Learning Outcomes--acknowledging responsibility for own progress